MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/inventory-forecast.md

 ## Use forecast with master planning

-After you enter your demand forecast and/or supply forecast, you can use forecast together to account for expected demand and/or supply in your master planning.
+After you enter your demand forecast and/or supply forecast, you can include forecast during master planning to account for expected demand and/or supply in your master planning run.
 Including forecast in master planning will calculate gross requirements for materials and capacity and generate planned orders.

 ### Set up a master plan to include inventory forecast